Frederic on Lake Ponchartrain | after Lincoln Beach

 Description

 Derrick Woods-Morrow's (b.1990) work is a meditation on deviation and disruption, on language and representation - on growing up in the American South.
 Currently based in Chicago and originally from Greensboro, North Carolina his artistic practice explores black sexual freedoms and the complicated histories concerning access to these freedoms.
 As he navigates historical archives, he searches for moments, or ‘glitches’ that show alternative queer futures, existing, emboldened, and exacting – Freedom.
 Together, with other Queer Folx, he creates photographs, moving images, performance, installations, and sculptures that recognize histories they were written out of and future places they wish to occupy.
 Woods-Morrow’s work questions the very validity of the personal archive, of memory (ever fleeting), and of being ever-present with oneself.
-He is questioning the performance of the self-untethered from expectation, both in his art, and his life – a new ideal of intimacy, where darkness liberates us, and blackness is inherently queer
+He is questioning the performance of the self-untethered from expectation, both in his art, and his life – a new ideal of intimacy, where darkness liberates us, and blackness is inherently queer.About this Artist

 Derrick Woods-Morrow